-7 While monitoring will occur on the allotments, the extent and timeliness of it will depend on internal BLM factors such as funding and workforce and may not occur exactly when planned.
+9 While monitoring would occur on the allotments, the extent and timeliness of it would depend on internal BLM factors such as funding and workforce and may not occur exactly when planned.

-8 BLM Burns District measures utilization percentage using an ocular method, not a weight method.
+10 BLM Burns District measures utilization percentage using an ocular method, not a weight method.